fieldtrip/website/development/project/opm_helmet_design.md

     cfg.locationcoordinates = 'head';
     ft_sourceplot(cfg, mri_resliced);

-We plot it again, and repeat it until we are happy with what we see.
+We plot it again and repeat, until we are happy with what we see.

 {% include image src="/assets/img/tutorial/opm_helmet_design/individual5.png" width="600" %}